blakeparkinson/Care-Platform-Release-Notes/README.md

 - **Added 30 minute buffer window so no client surveys go left behind:** Sometimes clinicians need to schedule last minute appoinments, this change ensures that clients will still receive surveys even if they are scheduled last minute.

-- **Ported the Utilization page to Roofdog (the new Care Platform):** With the Utilization page now living in the new Care Platform, we updated made updates that allow for an overall better and more accessible user experience.
+- **Ported the Utilization page to Roofdog (the new Care Platform):** With the Utilization page now living in the new Care Platform, we made updates that allow for an overall better and more accessible user experience.

 ## 🔧 Improvements